jrief/django-formset/docs/source/form-stepper.rst

 For this purpose, **django-formset** offers the special stepper collection class :class:`formset.stepper.StepperCollection`.
-It can be used as a direct replacement for :ref:`collections` with a slightly different behaviour.
+It can be used as a direct replacement for :ref:`form-collections` with a slightly different behaviour.

 Just as with Form Collections, the Stepper Collection is a collection of forms or other collections.
 However, only one of those forms is displayed at a time.
 Typically, a user can navigate through